claude

 3. Context Summarization

-When a task produces complex output, include a summary for the next task.
+When output is complex, include a summary for the next task.

 • Authentication: JWT middleware applied